haberdashPI/vscode-master-key/notes.md

 thoughts: things I must have to release:
 - good documentation of the code
-- the command palette like feature
+- the command palette like feature: OR
+  - make single commands visible in pallet (need to test that this would work!)
+  - and have all multi key commands show up in quick picker (ideally after some delay)
 - keybinding documentation features
 - mode customization
 - modernized selection utilities